sandervanbree/braintime/README.md

 ## Introduction
 The idea behind the Brain Time Toolbox is that, insofar a cognitive process is clocked by oscillations, analyses of its dynamics require a factoring in of its oscillations' dynamics.
-To this end, the toolbox transforms electrophysiological data based on relevant oscillations selected by the user (warping signal).
-This makes the data format go from clock time, closer to the brain's own time.
+To this end, the toolbox implements brain time warping, an algorithm to transform electrophysiological data based on relevant oscillations selected by the user (warping signal).
+This changes the data from clock time (seconds), closer to brain time (cycles).
+In addition to brain time warping, the toolbox uses multivariate pattern analysis (MVPA) to detect the effects of the data transformation.